EFAP Section 5

 2. Match EFAP funds with at least 200 percent of in-kind donations of food, labor, transportation, and the like (soft match) if they do not have sufficient cash match.

-2. The match for EFAP must not be used to meet the match requirements of other programs or grants.
+2. The match for EFAP may be used to meet the match requirements of other programs or grants.

 3. The match for EFAP must be in the same timeframe as the applicable EFAP state fiscal year.